kjar0/516X-Final/README.md

             df3.loc[len(df3.index)] = [new_URL]
         ## *************************** end of code edited from Ryan Jeon's amazing work! :)
 ```
-- This section of the code to navigate to the URL stored for each job posting and extract the text of the entire job description.
+- This section of the code navigates to the URL stored for each job posting and extracts the text of the entire job description.
 This is because a full list of the skills employers are looking for isn't typically shown in the blurb and I wanted to evaluate all of the information.
+However, this takes a really long time.

 ```
  jdesc =  pd.DataFrame(columns = ["Job Description"])